-For boys and girls in kindergarten through second grade, the St. Nicholas Training Choir meets each Wednesday of the school year in the choir room from 4:30-5:00 p.m., beginning September 22.
+For boys and girls age 3 through second grade, the St. Nicholas' Training Choir meets each Wednesday of the school year in the choir room from 4:30-5:00 p.m.
 Introductory musical activities, such as pitch-matching and rhythm games, prepare youngsters for future musical experiences.
-This choir sings an anthem as the prelude to the 8:45 and 11:15 a.m. services about once a month.
+This choir sings an anthem as the prelude to the 10:15 a.m. service about once a month.
 Mrs. Tracy Reed directs this choir.
 Please contact her for more information.

 The Treble Youth RSCM Choir